 Sadie’s produced & presented documentary shorts and feature-length films with a social enterprise purpose for Sky, Discovery, Channel 4 and France 3, including Sailing Miss Sadie, Ship of Fools, Tucker’s Luck, Wild Horses, Polo Field of Dreams, Hug a Hoodie & The CSJ Awards.

 In 2015 she produced and presented a documentary about bipolar disorder for RTHK.
 The Bipolar Express was Highly Commended in the Creative Feature category by the Association for International Broadcasting in 2015.
 The following year, it won an internal RTHK Award.

-Her sequel doc, As Bad As It Gets, is due to air on RTHK later this year.
+Her sequel doc, As Bad As It Gets, is due to air on RTHK July 13, 2019.
 She’s presenting a weekly podcast for RTHK and Mental Ideas exploring innovative approaches to tackling mental health.
 The Mental Ideas Podcast launches in 2019.
 She’s founder of non-profit groups Mental Ideas and Bipolar Hong Kong, an ambassador for The Prince’s Trust, co-founder of Art Saves Lives International and patron for the Reformed Foundation.